vindarel/demo-web-live-reload/README.md

 If a file changes (for example after a git pull), compile it with a usual `load`: `(load "src/web.lisp")`.

+You can also reload all the app with `(ql:quickload :myproject)`, which will install the dependencies, without needing to restart the running image.

-I was looking for a way to reload a user's config and personal data from a running website, and I think this will be the solution.
-No downtime.
-I'll be more careful on using this to recompile the whole app, even though for small-ish changes it seems perfectly appropriate.
+I was looking for a way to reload a user's config and personal data from a running website, and this has proved very practical.
+I have no downtime, it is pure Lisp, it is the workflow I am used to.
+I am more cautious on using this to recompile the whole app, even though I did it without glitches so far.
+The thing to *not* do is to change the global state manually, aka to develop in production!

 That's all, but that made my day.